jijojames18/hobbies.jijojames.com/README.md

 In addition, there is a REST endpoint `/v1/contact` which receives the details provided by user in the contact form and sends an email.

+### CSS
+Styles are saved as scss files.
+Common styles are stored inside styles.scss and page specific styles are stored in corresponding partial files(_gallery.scss, _blog.scss, _videos.scss).
+The html files have reference to only style.css file and hence the changes made to scss file needs to be converted to css and stored inside style.css file.
+This can be done by running `sass css/styles.scss css/style.css` everytime a change is done or by watching for changes and re-compiling css automatically using `sass --watch css/styles.scss css/style.css`.

 ### Database
 There are 3 tables used in the project.
 The rest endpoints query the tables using PDO.